littlejohhn/CTF-Cheatsheet/README.md

 The command mentioned below will find any services with the unquoted path vulnerability.
 * `wmic service get name,displayname,pathname,startmode |findstr /i "Auto" |findstr /i /v "C:\Windows\\" |findstr /i /v """`

+### WinAutoLogon
+Sometimes credentials are stored within the registry to assist with automating the login process.
+This means that plain text credentials may be accessible to an attacker.

+* `reg query HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`

 # Linux Exploitation
+### Recommended Scripts
+1. LinPEAS.sh (You can use the binary)
+2. linux-exploit-suggestor.sh

+### Common Exploits
 The common exploits for linux are the following.
 1. Kernel Exploits
    - Dirty Cow